-- Contact the school early on the day of the assessment and explain the situation to the Attendance Officer. - Apply in writing to Mr Forde if the absence is known in advance. - Large research type assessments with a long lead in time should be submitted via google classroom or your school email address. - Hand in your assessment before you go on a school trip, unless other arrangements have been made. - A medical certificate or similar document may be requested if the absence is more than three days. - Extensions are dependent on Departmental Policy and formative work completed.
+- Contact the school early on the day of the assessment (or earlier if possible) and explain the situation to the Attendance Officer. - Let your class teacher know you will be absent if this is known in advance. - Large research type assessments with a long lead in time should be submitted via Google Classroom or your school email address. - If your absence is planned, hand in your assessment before the due date, unless other arrangements have been made. - A medical certificate or similar document may be requested if the absence is more than three days. - Extensions are dependent on Departmental Policy and formative work completed.

 NCEA students who DO NOT follow these procedures face the penalty of NOT having their work accepted, and being awarded Not Achieved.
-Refer to the flow diagram for more detail.